| Threats that Await Teenage Pedestrians on the RoadMANY people don’t seem to realize that they need to be always aware of

 minds are often so full of matters concerning their social life that they

+forget just how dangerous roads can be.
 Traffic accidents are a common cause of death among young people aged

 between 12 and 15.
 And research has shown that teenagers were especially at